PyLorentz/PyLorentz/README.md

 ### LTEM Image Simulation

-* Calculate electron phase shift through samples of a given magnetization, e.g. from a micromagnetics simulation, using either the Mansuripur algorithm or linear superposition method.
+* Calculate electron phase shifts through a sample with an arbitrary magnetization, e.g. from a micromagnetics simulation, using either the Mansuripur algorithm or linear superposition method.
 * Simulate LTEM images from these phase shifts and reconstruct the magnetic induction for comparison with experimental results.

 # Getting Started

 PyLorentz is not (yet) hosted on PyPI or conda-forge, and we therefore recommend performing a local install in a virtual environment.
 First, either clone or download the PyLorentz code from GitHub, and then in a Conda terminal:

-Several standard packages are required which can be installed with conda or pip.
-Environment.yml files are included in the /envs/ folder.
-Select the appropriate file for your system and create the environment from a command line with
 ```
 conda create -n pylorentz
 conda activate pylorentz